Spectral gaps and error estimates for infinite-dimensional Metropolis-Hastings with non-Gaussian priors: Perturbation theory for MH kernels

-The following is a generalization of \cite[Thm.~3.13]{johndrow2017error} to Banach spaces that allows us to bound the distance between the the invariant measure(s) of $\P_0$ and $\P_\veps$.
+We are now ready to present our main theoretical results pertaining to perturbations of Markov kernels on Banach spaces.
+Our first result is a generalization of \cite[Thm.~3.13]{johndrow2017error} to Banach spaces that allows us to bound the distance between the the invariant measure(s) of $\P_0$ and $\P_\veps$.
 A similar argument is used to bound the distance between invariant measures of a Markov transition kernel and its perturbation in \cite{hairer2011asymptotic}.